 Let’s face it, we live in Canada where brutal cold temperatures, blizzards, and ice storms are normal during the long winter months.
 While it’s still above zero, it’s important to take the time to ensure your home is prepared.
 Especially an essential service like your water supply.

 Water freezes and becomes solid at zero degrees.
 When it freezes it expands and if left in a pipe, this frozen water often causes the pipe to literally burst.
 Broken or burst pipes can be expensive to fix and end up causing extensive damage to your home.
 Ruining floors, walls, ceilings, furniture and non-replaceable items like family photos.
-These damages pale in comparison to having to deal with the frustration of doing an expensive, tricky repair in the winter.
 Often leaving a home without water for a few days.
 Not a pleasant experience, especially in the cold winter months.
 These damages are far more intrusive and frustrating to deal with than taking the time to fully prepare your home.

 Be prepared to battle the winter months with our plumbing prep checklist.